-Data Recording Technologies in the Hard Disk Drives
+Data Recording Technologies in the HDD

 Separate sites of a magnetic disk can be magnetized by one of two possible ways which designate a zero or one, i.e. 1 bit.
-Such magnetized area is named the magnetic domain and it is a miniature magnet on a disk surface with certain orientation of southern and northern magnetic poles.
+Such magnetized area is named the magnetic domain and it is a miniature magnet on a disk surface with a certain orientation of southern and northern magnetic poles.
 In order to record one bit the magnetic head creates definitely directed magnetic field which orients the domain; the domain's vector of magnetization remains unchanged for a long time after the head has stopped affecting the magnetic surface.
 A bit density and volume of the information which can be recorded to the unit of the plate surface depend on the sizes of domains.
 Commonly used values of a bit density are:

 The main causes of impossibility of infinite reduction of the domain size are: